mathesar-foundation/mathesar-wiki/design/design-principles.md

 ## Principle 2: Impact
 We try our best to predict how users will respond to a design and find ways to maximize the benefits and minimize risks.
 We anticipate the various effects of the project result on the users.
 ### We value data and empirical support over assumptions
-- As we implement features, we gather data, we observe, we iterate based on those observations.
+- As we implement features, we gather data, we observe, we iterate based on those observations
 - We make assumptions about what will happen to prototype and test our designs, but we are careful to question them and double-check that our beliefs and hypotheses are reasonable

 ## Principle 3: Adaptability